Contents of this article:

 How to access Student indicator progress:

-- Select the PLAN2 tile on the ALAN homepage.
+- Select the PLAN2 link on the ALAN homepage to open the PLAN2 application.

-- From the menu (three horizontal lines in the top right corner), select ‘Analysis’.
+- In PLAN2 menu (three horizontal lines in the top right corner), select ‘Analysis’.

 - In the ‘Analysis’ page, select the ‘Student indicator progress’ tile.